open3e/open3e/README.md

 * Write data points in raw and json data format
 * Experimental write support for service 77 (NOT implemented for listener mode yet)

+## What's new with version 0.5.x:
+* Reading and writing of subs and using plain text implemented:<br>
+`open3e -r 0x680.256.2` returns `{'ID': 31, 'Text': 'HPMUMASTER'}`<br>
+`open3e -r 0x680.BusIdentification.DeviceProperty` returns the same result,<br>
+`open3e -r Vical.BusIdentification.DeviceProperty` also the same if you named your 0x680 ECU to 'Vical' in devices.json.<br>
+Same way working with writing values.
+Text and numeric form can get mixed.
+Case not sensitive.
+Can be used with 'complete' datapoints as well.
+* Defaults `-c can0` and `-cnfg devices.json` implemented so no need to specify 'usually' (except you use different settings).
+If devices.json not found arg default will be ignored.
+* All data point codecs defined are checked for correct length values.
+If you get an assert error please check you customer specific data point definitions!

 # Installation
 Hint: An installation guide is available also in [German language](https://github.com/open3e/open3e/wiki/030-Installation-und-Inbetriebnahme-von-open3E).